junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean glances down at the screen with a frown, then talking to it: "Cas, you alright?
 We have some leads about where Nick's body might be, could use some help locating the exact place.
 Call me when you can."

 Sam doesn't look up.
-"Cas's not answering?"
+"Cas not answering?"

 "Yeah, must be sleeping or something.
 That's good, he could use some rest."
 Dean checks his watch.
 It's indeed quite late, now that he thinks about that.
 They've been practically driving the whole day and then just ran straight into that ghost show.
 His nerve is cracking with exhaustion now that adrenaline starts dropping.